 - Travel bookings and refunds - where appropriate and possible, businesses are being encouraged to provide viable remedies for customers including refunds or honouring bookings for another time when it is safe to travel and holiday again.
 Information on consumer advice.

 - The Queensland Department of Innovation and Tourism Industry Development has some great resources to help you.
 Take a look at their business support page for more details.

 - Support for tourism operators and hospitality providers - fees and charges relief for tourism operators and hospitality providers include: waiving application fees for some variations to liquor licences, waiving registration renewal fees for inbound tour operators, waiving of daily fees for commercial activity agreements and permits, rebate on marina charges and passenger levies, deferral of Tourism Lease Rent Payments.

 - Tourism business and personal distress support - free 30-minute phone support with health first aider and counsellor Kayleen Allen.
-Call 0407 133 690.
+Call 0407 133 690 or find out more.

 - The Australian Tourism Export Council is offering assistance to offset cashflow crisis.
+More information.

 - Tourism impact survey - the Queensland Government continues to keep a close eye on the impacts of COVID-19 on Queensland’s tourism industry.
 Take a few minutes to complete this short survey so there is robust information about the business impacts that are being experienced.
+Take the survey.

 - The Queensland Tourism Industry Council (QTIC) is offering free membership, advocacy and support.